The Andean Corridor — Protecting a biological corridor down the spine of the Andes

 Managing 6.3 million acres of Amazon rainforest

 In 2017, Nature & Culture supported local governments and indigenous communities in declaring Pastaza Province’s Ecological Area of Sustainable Development in the center of Ecuador’s Amazon.
 The reserve encompasses 6.3 million acres and is considered by scientists to be one of the most biodiverse areas on Earth.
 We have led efforts to create an inter-governmental management consortium that was recently approved by the national government.
 Now we’re supporting local communities and seven indigenous nationalities to sustainably manage this enormous reserve.
+Support management efforts.

 The Pueblo Shawi Regional Conservation Area — Supporting an ancient culture and their forests